Feyerabend/ABC80/cas/README.md

 ```

 Connect the machines, the modern to the old computer.
-Start loading a program with `LOAD CAS:` and hit return.
+At the old ABC80 start loading a program with typing `LOAD CAS:`
-At almost the same time, start playing the sound in wave-format
+and then hit return.
+At almost the same time, start playing the
-through the cable from your modern computer to ABC80.
+sound in wave-format through the cable from your modern computer
-It should start loading the program ..
+to the ABC80.
+It should in best case start loading the program ..